Swords and lances were not the only weapons used in the bloody battles of the Middle Ages.

 Straight, double-edged blades are usually more than 1 m to 1.2 m long and commonly weigh between 1.2 and 2.4 kg.
 The spare parts are just below 1 kg, and the heavy specimens are just above 2 kg.

-The longsword is commonly held in battle with both hands, though some knights may hold then with one hand.
-Longswords are used for chopping, stabbing, and slicing.
+The longsword is commonly held in battle with both hands, though some knights may hold it with one hand.
+It is used for chopping, stabbing, and slicing.

 The physical shape of a particular longsword determines its characteristic offensive function.
 Every sword component, including the crossguard and pommel, is employed for despicable objectives.

-The French épée bâtarde refers to ‘the bastard sword’, one of the types of longsword.
+The French épée bâtarde refers to ‘the bastard sword’, one type of longsword.
 English Medieval and Renaissance scripts refer to the longsword as ‘the two-hand sword’.
-The terms “bastard sword”, “hand-and-a-half sword”, and “greatsword” are used colloquially to indicate longswords in general.
+The terms “bastard sword,” “hand-and-a-half sword,” and “greatsword” are used colloquially to indicate longswords in general.

-The longsword seems to have become famous during the 14th century and from 1250 to 1550.
-The longsword was a potent and multi-function weapon.
-The longsword was highly appreciated for its versatility and capacity for murder in close-quarters foot soldier combat.
+The longsword became famous during the 14th century and from 1250 to 1550.
+It was a potent and multi-function weapon highly appreciated for its versatility and capacity for murder in close-quarters foot soldier combat.

 Hand-and-a-half swords were so-called as they could be either held with one or two hands.